rfo909/CFT/README.md

 to code, which can then be stored on file, to be loaded and eval'ed later, or added as a custom function.
 When the code is run, it produces the original data, but avoids all concurrency issues by returning new objects every time.

-## Compact syntax - No custom classes
+## Compact syntax - no custom classes

 The initial goal was a system that was programmed interactively, one line at a time, which required a compact syntax, to get actual useful work out of a single line of code.